 Perception sometimes plays a key role in causing social anxiety- the most common type of anxiety that people experience.

-Social anxiety is the anxiety experienced in social situations that make a person avoid social situations as much as possible.
-A person having social anxiety thinks everyone is watching and evaluating him and therefore becomes extremely self-conscious (Take the social anxiety test).
+Social anxiety is the anxiety experienced in social situations that makes a person avoid social situations as much as possible.
+A person having social anxiety thinks everyone is watching and evaluating him and, therefore, becomes extremely self-conscious (Take the social anxiety test).

 This feeling of self-consciousness is generated by his mind in order to make him extra-careful not to make a mistake so that no unwanted attention towards him (which, in turn, may reveal his ‘flaws’).

 Therefore, a person who has social anxiety avoids social gatherings, public speaking opportunities, job interviews, meeting strangers- any situation that may have the potential of exposing his perceived or real flaws.